-As a travel trying to ask the question ,”Is Schengen Visa Valid for Cyprus?”, always remember this difference.
+As a traveller trying to ask the question,”Is Schengen Visa Valid for Cyprus?”, always remember this difference.

 Validity of Schengen Visa in Cyprus

 The validity of your Schengen visa in Cyprus will depend on the official authorities.
-Now what happens is that usually a traveler is provided with a set time frame with the Schengen area.
+Now what happens is that usually a traveler is provided with a set time frame within the Schengen area.

 Read your Schengen time frame carefully.